Black holes in Einstein-Maxwell Theory: Conformal compactifications and conformal extensions

 \section{Conformal compactifications and conformal extensions}

-\V Let $k \in \N \setminus \{0\}$.
-A subset $C$ of a spacetime $P$ is called {\em causally convex} iff any causal curve intersects $C$ in the image of a (possibly empty) interval, i.e. no causal curve can leave and re-enter $C$, and $C$ is called {\em future precompact} iff $\ov{C} \subset J^-(K)$ for a compact subset $K$ of $P$, or equivalently, if for all compact $L \subset P$ we have that $J^+(L) \cap \ov{C}$ is compact.
+\V The concept of conformal compactifications has proved to be useful in Lorentzian geometry just as in Riemannian geometry.
+Let us recall first the basic definitions.
+Let $k \in \N \setminus \{0\}$.
+A subset $C$ of a spacetime $P$ is called {\em causally convex} iff any causal curve intersects $C$ in the image of a (possibly empty) interval, i.e. no causal curve can leave and re-enter $C$.
+A {\em conformal compactification} of a globally hyperbolic manifold $(M,g)$ is an open conformal embedding $E$ into another globally hyperbolic manifold $(N,h)$ with $E$ and $h$ of regularity $C^k$ such that the closure $\cl (E(M))$ of its image is causally convex and compact.

-\V Our starting point is the following easy statement on possible conformal compactifications of asymptotically flat Riemannian manifolds.
+\V As every conformal compactification induces a conformal compactification of the Cauchy surfaces, our starting point is the following easy statement on possible conformal compactifications of asymptotically flat {\em Riemannian} manifolds.
 It is probably well-known to experts on the field, but I could not find a written statement in the literature.

 \begin{Theorem} Let $(S,g_0,0)$ converge to standard initial values to order $0$, i.e. \\ $\Vert (g_0)_{ij} - \delta_{ij}\Vert < c/r $ for an appropriate constant $c>0$, where $r$ is the Euclidean radius.
-Then every open conformal embedding of $(S,g_0)$ is a map into a sphere the complement of whose image is exactly one point. \end{Theorem}
+Then every open conformal embedding of $(S,g_0)$ with precompact image is a map into a sphere the complement of whose image is exactly one point. \end{Theorem}